Post-quantum hash functions using $\mathrm{SL}_n(\mathbb{F}_p)$: Introduction

 \begin{itemize}

 \item \emph{Preimage resistance}.
 In Proposition \ref{expansion}, we collect the expansion properties the family of Cayley graphs $\{G_{n,p}\}_{p}$ of the groups $\SL_{n}(\FF_p)$, where $n\geq 3$ is fixed and where $p$ tends to infinity.
 Expansion in this family of graphs guarantees good mixing properties, because under these conditions the random walk gives a good approximation to the uniform distribution after $O(\log p)$ steps.
-In particular, the likelihood of success of an indistinguishability attack is strictly bounded, and tends to $1/2$ as the order of the group tends to infinity; see Proposition \ref{prop: indistinguishability statement}.

 \item \emph{Collision resistance}.
 The strength of our hash function with respect to collision resistance is mainly based on the absence of small cycles in the Cayley graphs of the underlying groups.
 In fact, Proposition \ref{proposition: freeness implies big girth} provides a lower bound on the girth of the graphs $\{G_{n,p}\}_{p}$ on the order of $\log p$.
-It follows that a factorization of the identity, which is easily seen to be equivalent to finding a collision for the hash function, is in turn equivalent to solving over the a system of $n^2$ equations in a number of variables that is $O(\log p)$, over the field $\mathbb F_p$.
+It follows that a factorization of the identity, which is easily seen to be equivalent to finding a collision for the hash function, is in turn equivalent to solving over a system of $n^2$ equations in a number of variables that is $O(\log p)$, over the field $\mathbb F_p$.
 In full generality, solving such systems of equations is NP-hard.

 Replacing the problem of factoring the identity with the problem of factoring an arbitrary group element yields a similar system of equations, lending further evidence of resistance of the hash function to finding preimages; see Section \ref{subsection: resistance via polynomial equations}.